rancher-sandbox/hypper/docs/sat-solver.md

 The distance
 <img src="https://render.githubusercontent.com/render/math?math=d((a.b.c),(x.y.z))">
-between 2 semvers is the Euclidean distance between their normalized values.
+between 2 semvers is the Euclidean distance between their normalized values, which satisfies the triangle inequality and the definition of metric.
+(this is an efficient definition, see addendum 1).

 The objective function will be: